 This mutilation is intended to make cattle easier to handle and prevent injuries, if they are to be crowded into feedlots or during transport, yet little concern seems to be afforded to the severe pain and distress it causes the animals.

 A cow's horns are connected to her sinuses.
 When her horns are cut off (especially if she is older) her frontal sinuses can be damaged and exposed, placing her at risk of infection and extreme bleeding.
 As a result, her wounds can take much longer to heal.

 In the dairy industry, young heifer calves more often suffer a similarly painful practice called disbudding.
-This usually involves either a hot iron being pressed against their head, to permanently damage their horn 'buds'; or else this sensitive horn tissue may be scraped out of their scull.
+This usually involves either a hot iron being pressed against their head, to permanently damage their horn 'buds' — alternatively, their sensitive horn tissue may be scraped out of their skull.